wp-plugins/math-quiz/readme.txt

 Math Quiz generates dynamic math problem in the comment form to beat spam robots and provides flexible form style customization.

-    **Note: if your siteurl and homeurl are in different domain, the plugin may not work properly due to "Cross-origin resource sharing" mechanism.**

 Features:

 *   Dynamic problem and form field name prevent spam robots from posting unwanted content.